SylviaLe/Coin-Collector/README.txt

 PROBLEM SPECIFICATION AND DESIGN DOCUMENT

 - This project creates a game called 'Coin Collector' In this game, user can use the up, down, left, or right key to move a character on the screen, to get the coins that is generated randomly on the window.
 There will be a countdown clock, the user must get as many coins as possible before the time runs out.
-Sounds and levels of difficulty (i.e. Easy/Medium/Hard) will also be added to the game.
+Other features: sounds and levels of difficulty (i.e. Easy/Medium/Hard).

+Note: In the document below, 'player' and 'character' are sometimes used interchangably.

 - Classes and methods:
-  + Timer:INSTANCE VARIABLES:
+  + Timer: INSTANCE VARIABLES:
            METHODS:

   + Coin: INSTANCE VARIABLES:
               num: number of coins generated on the window